flancian/garden/lightning talks.md

 Descriptions of intention.
 Intentions being independently evaluated by a 'robot critic'.
 Integrated functional testing in the network. [[annotated intentions]].

 Next up: [[daniel doyon]], co-founder of [[readwise]].

+Very few people (<5%) of those that kept book highlights had a way of revisiting their highlights. [[readwise]] fetches all highlights, aggregates and tries to make it so that users revisit them -- daily reminders are sent, etc.